Return to Scouters' Pages Home

 For a copy of the requirements for current merit badges and recent changes to the requirements, visit the Boy Scout Requirements site at: http://usscouts.org/mb/framesindex.html

 Paul S. Wolf created an Excel Spreadsheet of all past and present merit badges for all years from 1910 to 2006.
 To view a simplified version of the spreadsheet, click here.
-Note: this is a 360 KB file and requires MicroSoft Excel or compatible application to open.
+Note: this is a 360 KB file and requires Microsoft Excel or compatible application to open.

 Fred Duersch, Jr., has published several guides to collecting Merit Badges, including the Merit Badge Field Guide and Green Khaki Crimped-Edge Merit Badges.